Adarshtiwari1305/Magnetron/README.md

 Once you've set up your database and your configuration is complete, simply run (Linux):

-`python3 -m AstrakoBot`
+`python3 -m Magnetron`

-For queries or any issues regarding the bot please open an issue ticket or visit us at [AstrakoBotSupport](https://t.me/AstrakoBotSupport)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Hitler_fed](https://t.me/Hitler_fed)

 ## Credits
-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) and [AnimeKaizoku](https://github.com/AnimeKaizoku)
-All original credits go to Paul and AnimeKaizoku, Without their efforts, this fork would not have been possible!
+The bot is based on the original work done by [Hitler_fed_owner](https://github.com/Hitler_fed_owner) All original credits go to Dr Victor or Adarsh , Without their efforts, this fork would not have been possible!

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [AstrakoBotSupport](https://t.me/AstrakoBotSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Hitler_fed](https://t.me/Hitler_fed) or simply submit a pull request on the readme.